ibm-cloud-docs/AnalyticsEngine/spark-examples.md

 1. Create an Eclipse project of the following format:

   ![Shows the Eclipse project format to use in which to develop your Scala jar.](images/eclipse-proj.png)
 1. Add the following application called `ScalaReadWriteIAMCOSExample.scala` to the `analyticsengine` folder.
-Insert your IAM API key.
+Insert your IAM API key and the {{site.data.keyword.cos_short}} bucket name.

     ```
     package com.ibm.analyticsengine